Optical Approach to Gravitational Redshift: Gravitational Redshift

 In order to complete the present description, it is necessary to consider the hydrodynamic equation.
 The hydrodynamic equation is

-In addition to gravitational force, we have included pressure term and viscous force.
-In case of a conducting medium with a magnetic field, it is necessary to include the magnetic force term in the hydrodynamic equation, leading to the magnetohydrodynamic equation.
-We restrict our discussion to one-dimensional case along the direction of gravitational field.
+where $\nabla P$ is the gradient of pressure and ${\bf F}_{vis}$ is viscous force.
+In case of the conducting medium with a magnetic field, it is necessary to include the magnetic force term in the hydrodynamic equation.
+We restrict our discussion to one-dimensional case along the lines of force of gravitational field.
 If we neglect viscous effects, the hydrodynamic equation takes the form

-Since the time required to propagate a path $dr$ is $dr/c$ to a first approximation, the integration of (4) gives
+Since the time required to propagate a path $dr$ is $dr/c$ to a first approximation, the integration of (3) gives

 for the relative change of velocity in the medium which light experiences during propagation along the path.
 The velocity of light at the point of observation thereby becomes

 as compared with its velocity $c$ at the moment of emission.
 By Doppler's principle, it can be written in terms of frequency as